mhdgning131/Architect/README.md

-# Architect
+# Architect CLI

-CLI tool for creating file structures from text representations and scanning existing directories to generate structured outputs.
+A powerful command-line tool for creating file structures from text representations and scanning existing directories to generate structured outputs.

 ## Features